Chunmian-art/City-3DQA/README.md

 ### 3.Scene Graph Feature Data

-Please download the feature data of scene graph from
+Please download the feature data of scene graph from [this link](https://www.dropbox.com/scl/fo/7moaqwqrqmve0qa9eo3l9/AOgxzhPHtMvLkzhGEJCHf_8?rlkey=yltlnnhev1zmzq08n0s0hpp8d&st=slotsnob&dl=0).
+Please download it and unzip it to data folder.

 ### 4.The project need to organize as follow: